Saurabh7642/The-Resistance-of-Randomness/README.md

 ---

-## 5. Establishing the Equivalence
+## Establishing the Equivalence

-The random walk equations and circuit equations become identical if we make the following identification:
+The random walk equations and circuit equations become identical if we make the identification:

 $$
 V_i = E[x_i]